So, you’ve finally arrived in France.

 And FluentU has a “learn mode” that lets you learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 Perhaps the most helpful part is that FluentU knows the vocabulary that you’re learning.
 It uses that vocab to recommend you examples and videos.
 You have a truly personalized experience.
-The FluentU App is under development, but you can access the website with your computer or tablet..
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.

 If you liked this post, something tells me that you’ll love FluentU, the best way to learn French with real-world videos.